 LED Squeeze Light (MILITARY) – Small device with a bright light activated by simple button squeeze and at last report included in Navy Seal survival kits.

 Life Vest – A life vest is essential for canoes, kayaks, and ocean fishing or when paddling a river with periodic white water (rapids).

-Lightstick - Backup light source that is chemically activated; requires no batteries; good for approximately 8 hours of emergency light -- if your flashlight or other light sources are lost, broken, or batteries go dead, a lightstick is a handy tool to have.
+Lightstick – Backup light source that is chemically activated; requires no batteries; good for approximately 8 hours of emergency light — if your survival flashlight or other light sources are lost, broken, or batteries go dead, a lightstick is a handy tool to have.